 - Fair Labor Standards Act

 There are several laws protecting employees from being discriminated against in the workplace.
 Title VII of the Civil rights act was passed in 1964 prohibiting employers from discriminating against their employees based on race, religion, sex, color or national origin.
 In addition the the Equal Pay Act of 1963 protects employees from sex-based wage discrimination.
 In addition the Americans with Disabilities Act was passed to prohibit employers from discriminating against people with disabilities.

 Despite the fact that these laws have been in place for more almost 50 years, discrimination in the workplace still occurs:

-A report by the Joint Economic Committee of Congress revealed that woman on average earn 20% less then what men earned, despite that the fact that women are more educated and employed today than in the 90’s.
+A report by the Joint Economic Committee of Congress revealed that women on average earn 20% less than what men earned, despite the fact that women are more educated and employed today than in the 90’s.

 In 2010, federal courts saw a 62% increase in filings from the same time in 2009.
 Fair Labor Standards Act cases rose 25%, and cases under the American with Disabilities Act rose 37%.